lschaffer/qwen3-4b-weathersensorsmcp

 Key Capabilities

-• Data Processing Logic: Capable of applying filters, comparisons, and calculations on tool results, including time differences and mapping user terms to channel names.
+- Intelligent Data Processing: Includes logic for applying filters, comparisons, and calculations on tool results, mapping user terms to channel names, and handling time differences.

-• Automated Weather Data Retrieval: Ideal for applications requiring programmatic access and interpretation of weather sensor data.
+- Automated Weather Data Workflows: Ideal for applications requiring programmatic access and analysis of weather sensor data.